sofiahuevo/PurrplingMod/README.md

 - Support for content packs and localizations.
 You can add custom NPC as companion (see [how to create content pack](https://github.com/purrplingcat/PurrplingMod/wiki/Content-packs) on wiki)
 - User configuration (via `config.json`, see [SMAPI docs](https://stardewvalleywiki.com/Modding:Player_Guide/Getting_Started#Configure_mods))
 - Every companion NPC grants a buffs
-- [NEW] Two gameplay modes: Adventure (default) and classic (like alpha versions)
+- Two gameplay modes: Adventure (default) and classic (like alpha versions)
-- [NEW] Location dialogues can be assigned by time update in game
+- Location dialogues can be assigned by time update in game
-- [NEW] Prostetic (changeable) buffs for Maru (hold `G` to change buff)
+- Prostetic (changeable) buffs for Maru (hold `G` to change buff)
-- [NEW] Recruitable villagers can suggest you an adventure (requires 7 hearts and more.
+- Recruitable villagers can suggest you an adventure (requires 7 hearts and more.
 Can be changed in config)
-- [NEW] Companion introduction quests (visit Marlon, recruit 1 companion, recruit 5 companions and recruit 10 companions) - ADVENTURE MODE ONLY!
+- Companion introduction quests (visit Marlon, recruit 1 companion, recruit 5 companions and recruit 10 companions) - ADVENTURE MODE ONLY!
-- [NEW] Debug mode for developers and content pack creators (by default disabled, you can enable it in config)
+- Debug mode for developers and content pack creators (by default disabled, you can enable it in config)
-- [NEW] Added debug command `npcadventure_eligible` for eligible player to recruit, DEBUG AND ADVENTURE MODE ONLY!-
+- Added debug command `npcadventure_eligible` for eligible player to recruit, DEBUG AND ADVENTURE MODE ONLY!-
-- [NEW] New documentation for players and modders/content creators
+- New documentation for players and modders/content creators
+- [NEW] Support for localizations in content packs
+- [NEW] Android support (experimental) Thx @MaxPresi

 Next features comming soon...